 Well, what if you go freelancing, right?

-- Health insurance is mandatory (public could cost more than €810 per month), so you will have to pay for yours.
+Health insurance is mandatory (public could cost between €200 to €895 per month), so you will have to pay for yours.
 This can get really expensive, unless you go private which has its own challenges.
+More information here.

-- Register as a freelancer which obliges you to pre-pay tax on your estimated income, collect VAT, etc.
+Register as a freelancer which obliges you to pre-pay tax on your estimated income, collect VAT, etc.

-- No mandatory pension contribution
+No mandatory pension contribution

-- Optional unemployment insurance
+Optional unemployment insurance

-- Lack of protection from labor law (Kündigungsschutz) - can be terminated on a short notice
+Lack of protection from labor law (Kündigungsschutz) - can be terminated on a short notice

 The contents do not constitute legal advice, are not intended to be a substitute for legal advice and should not be relied upon as such.
 You should seek legal advice or other professional advice in relation to any particular matters you or your organisation may have